 Once the coffee has been mechanically harvested, it is then separated using density, which separates the levels of ripeness.
 The ripe and slightly over ripe cherries are put into the static drying boxes.
 Static boxes allow the coffee to ferment and dry without the coffee being turned or rotated.
 Instead, cold air is blown in the boxes at first for twelve hours to slow down the fermentation process.

 Then, the temperature is increased for seven to ten days to allow the coffee to dry out.
 After drying, the coffee is left to rest for one to two weeks before being milled.
 This method has allowed for the production of more fruity and prominent profiles from the usual profile associated with Brazilian natural coffee.

-- Farm: Três Pontas
+- Location: Três Pontas

 - Varietal: Acaia